Life Extension Magazine®

 Among the specific aims for the project are to identify biomarkers of canine aging.
 The project team hopes to better understand the mechanisms by which genetic, environmental, and lifestyle variation influence aging.

 Studying dogs could greatly boost our understanding of human aging.
-Unlike nematode worms, fruit flies, or mice, dogs are much closer to humans on the evolutionary scale.
 Their lifespans are shorter than ours.
 And instead of living in a cold and sterile lab, they largely share our lifestyle, environment, and daily routines.34

 Owners track their dogs' diet, exercise, and other factors at home.
 They periodically fill out surveys and take measurements of their dogs for the duration of the multi-year project.